DaveBenham/VenomModules/README.md

 - The envelope (normal or inverted) is available as a separate output
 - A configurable trigger input that can either sync the VCO, retrigger the envelope during decay or sustain, or both

+Watch [this Omri Cohen video](https://www.youtube.com/watch?v=0dWUHg-dJ_0) for some lovely XM-OP voice examples that introduce many of module's features.

 ### WAVE button
 Selects the waveform for the VCO
 - **SIN** (default) sine